Christianq010/vagrant-box-Intro-to-relational-DB/README.md

 * To exit Vagrant after the test simply type `logout`
 * To stop Vagrant running in the background when done type `vagrant halt`
 * If you reboot your computer, you will need to run `vagrant up` to restart the VM.

+## View Projects
+* Use `ls` to view files in the current directory, the `forum` and the `restaurent-menu ` directories should be present.
+* `cd` into each respective directory and view each respective `README.md` file to instructions on how to run each project and serve it on localhost.

 ### Resources